SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 ## Lists

-SuperOffice has built-in lists (Category, Business, Position, etc).
+SuperOffice has built-in lists (Category, Business, Position, and so on).
 You can add your own custom lists.

 `/api/v1/List` returns a list of lists.